Marianne Bernadotte: Family and marriages

 She married, secondly, on 30 July 1961 in Stockholm, the former Swedish prince Sigvard Bernadotte (second son of King Gustaf VI Adolf and his first wife Princess Margaret of Connaught), whom she had met much earlier when he was designing scenography at Dramaten, and again in 1957 when seeing mutual friends in Båstad.
-On 2 July 1951, Sigvard (styled personally for himself and his wife as Prince Bernadotte), had been admitted into the nobility of Luxembourg and given the hereditary title Count of Wisborg for himself, his wife and his marital descendants, by Grand Duchess Charlotte.
+On 2 July 1951, Sigvard (styled personally for himself and his wife as Prince and Princess Bernadotte), had been admitted into the nobility of Luxembourg and given the hereditary title Count of Wisborg for himself, his wife and his marital descendants, by Grand Duchess Charlotte.

+Following the death of her sister-in-law Gunnila Bernadotte in 2016, Marianne Bernadotte became the last surviving aunt of King Carl XVI Gustaf of Sweden, Queen Margrethe II of Denmark, and Queen Anne-Marie of Greece.
+On 23 January 2022, she surpassed her late sister-in-law Princess Lilian, Duchess of Halland, as the longest-living member on record of the royal family and on 15 July 2024 she became the first official member of the royal family to turn 100 years old.
+She was also the last bearer of the personal Princess Bernadotte title.

+She had a much younger half-sister Ylva Lindberg, who married Indian-born Swedish hotelier Bicky Chakraborty, one of the richest men in Scandinavia.

-Swedish hotelier Bicky Chakraborty is married to Bernadotte's sister Ylva.
-She has several grandchildren and a great-grandson.
+She had several grandchildren and great-grandchildren.

+Death

+Marianne Bernadotte died at a retirement home in Stockholm, on 16 May 2025, at the age of 100.